 - Dubai is already making its legacy plans to make sure the property market will grow and to avoid market fluctuations after Expo visitors leave the country.

 - Construction in Dubai after 2020 is expected to continue to rise.
 Following the $7 billion investment into the Expo site, Dubai is not about to leave it to waste.
-The site will be transformed into “District 2020.”
+The site will be transformed into “District 2020,” one of the top Expo 2020 goals.

 What Is District 2020?

-- The Expo site in Dubai South will reopen in October 2021, just 6 months following the conclusion of the event, as District 2020.
+- The Expo site in Dubai South will reopen in October 2021, just 6 months following the conclusion of the event, as District 2020 in Dubai.

 - District 2020 has a purpose of fulfilling the legacy of Expo 2020 to connect minds in a destination that represents the future of innovation.